lsst-dm/dmtn-091/index.rst

 The above goals and dataset definitions are written with the NCSA Verification Cluster in mind.
 The current Jenkins AWS solution has a much smaller number of available cores than the NCSA Verification Cluster.
 These limitations mean that the CI and SMALL datasets are suited to Jenkins.
 It would be _possible_ to do occasional MEDIUM runs through Jenkins, but it's likely more efficient to run them at NCSA.

-The CI scale of data should also was be possible for a developer to manually run on an individual machine, whether that's at their desktop or NCSA.
+The CI scale of data should also be possible for a developer to manually run on an individual machine, whether that's at their desktop or NCSA.

 ===========
 Future Work
 ===========
 1. Specify as-realized datasets on disk based on these recommendations.
-2. Update discussion of `processCcd` to reflect Gen3 Task names and divisions.
+2. Update discussion of `single-frame processing` to reflect Gen3 Task names and divisions.

 .. .. rubric:: References